Embedded Systems

 Task scheduling, a fundamental aspect of embedded systems design, plays a vital role in orchestrating the execution of tasks and achieving the desired functionality.

-This article explores the importance of task scheduling in embedded systems, highlighting the challenges faced, the benefits it brings, various scheduling techniques.
+This article explores the importance of task scheduling in embedded systems, highlighting the challenges faced, the benefits it brings, and various scheduling techniques.
 By understanding the significance of task scheduling, developers can design more reliable, responsive, and efficient embedded systems.

 Task Scheduling in Embedded Systems